 Improvised Life is a treasury of inspiring ideas for inventive living.
 It features unique solutions to daily challenges, from home design and cooking, to productivity and self-expression, to matters of the spirit and heart.
 Its mission is to surprise, illuminate, and spark new ways of looking at the everyday.

-Improvised Life was founded in 2009 by Sally Schneider.
-She has worked as a journalist, editor, syndicated columnist, radio commentator, teacher, stylist, small-space consultant and professional chef, and once wrangled 600 live snails for an Irving Penn photograph.
-Her very improvisational work has been the laboratory for this blog.
-Please check out her award-winning cookbooks A New Way to Cook and The Improvisational Cook.
+It was founded in 2009 by Sally Schneider, an award-winning journalist, editor, syndicated columnist, radio commentator, and stylist who once wrangled 600 live snails for an Irving Penn photograph.
+Her very improvisational work has been the laboratory for Improvised Life.
+(Read more about Sally here.)

 Improvised Life is a rare clear space with NO ads or branded content; it is supported solely by its readers.